By Kristin Cosgrove

 Go Green Spinach Pesto Recipe

-Go Green Spinach Pesto is one of the most popular recipes in my book because it’s just so versatile.
+Go Green Spinach Pesto is one of the most popular recipes for kids in my book because it’s just so versatile.
 I have used spinach and cashews but you can use basil and pine nuts or rocket and walnuts, whatever you have available.
 Stir through spaghetti, spread on a salad sandwich or use as a dip for crackers or veggie sticks.
 Go Green Spinach Pesto is a winner!

 About three handfuls of washed baby spinach leaves